Lawsuit Alleges Depo-Provera DMPA Injection Increases Brain Tumor Risks

 Depo-Provera-Lawsuit-Settlement

 According to her complaint, Stivers began receiving Depo-Provera injections in 2000 for the prevention of pregnancy.
-She received the injections until 2012.
+She continued to receive the shots over the next decade, continuing on a quarterly basis until at least 2012.

 The lawsuit points out that DMPA has long been linked to an increased risk in meningioma tumors, due to the high number of progesterone receptors found in brain tumors.